kevindu/wifi-ap-positioning/README.md

 ### Run the Fingerprint Collector
 Configure the database information and indoor map.

+The RSS used by the Fingerprint Collector to build the fingerprint database in the training phase is the mobile device's RSS sensed by AP, i.e., RSS retrived from probe request frame by WiFi Sniffer, which is aligned with RSS detection mechanism in the positioning phase.

+If the probabilistic algorithm is applied, the RSSs collected in the mobile phone are saved into a text file, which is uploaded to the server where the Positioning Engine is running.

 ### Positioning Engine
 Configure the database information and indoor map.